 Do you need multiple versions of your resume?
 No – you can easily tailor your resume if it’s formatted properly.

 Take a look at this good resume example.
 Do you see the difference?

 As you can see from this bad resume example, many resume weaknesses are often less obvious than they first appear.
 That’s why it’s vital to have your self-created resume evaluated by others to ensure that it meets your needs.
 Friends, family, and professional resume companies can be critical resources in that regard.
-They can help you to identify areas of weakness so that your resume gets the attention that it deserves.
+They can help you to identify areas of weakness and point out common resume mistakes so that your cover letter and resume gets the attention that it deserves.